stuntrally/stuntrally3/docs/Roadmap.md

 own rqg for veget on horiz? to skip in wtr refl etc

 specular on terrain
+trails after particles/clouds
+car glass, pipes, beam etc not visible in fluid if seen from above

 rivers wrong way
 waterfalls refract cuts off above cam y